psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 .. code::

   FSLPARALLEL=condor

+.. class:: todo

+  **TODO:** Once compute nodes can submit jobs, this needs to be better explained and carefully reworded.

 However, ``feat`` does not parallelize the first level analysis.
 Thus, it is better to create a ``.submit`` file (or a script which generates one) to queue